elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 elmah.io doesn't only support server-side .NET logging.
 We also log JavaScript errors happening on your website.
 Logging client-side errors require nothing more than installing the `elmahio.js` script on your website.

+!!! note
-> Organizations created end 2023 and forward will have an API key named *JavaScript* automatically generated.
+    Organizations created end 2023 and forward will have an API key named *JavaScript* automatically generated.
 Remember to either use this or [generate a new API key](how-to-configure-api-key-permissions.md) with `messages_write` permission only.
 This makes it easy to revoke the API key if someone starts sending messages to your log with your key.

 `elmahio.js` supports all modern browsers like Chrome, Edge, Firefox, and Safari.
 Internet Explorer 10 and 11 are supported too, but because of internal dependencies on the `stacktrace-gps` library, nothing older than IE10 is supported.